Model-Guided Synthesis of Inductive Lemmas for FOL with Least Fixpoints: Introduction

 \section{Introduction}

 One of the key revolutions that has spurred program verification is \emph{automated reasoning of logics}.
-The verification of properties of programs against a logical specification is a logical theorem, and hence automated verification is synonymous with automated logic reasoning.
-In practice, however, verification engineers write inductive invariants that punctuate recursive loop control, and use logical analysis only to reason with \emph{verification conditions} that correspond to correctness of small loop-free snippets.
-In this realm, automatic reasoning of combinations of quantifier-free theories using SMT solvers has been particularly useful automation; these in turn have been based on the fact that these logics have a \emph{decidable} validity (and satisfiability) problem~\cite{bradley07,barrett11}.
+Particularly, in deductive verification, engineers write inductive invariants that punctuate recursive loops and contracts for methods and then use logical analysis to reason with \emph{verification conditions} that correspond to correctness of small, loop-free snippets.
+In this realm, automatic reasoning in combinations of quantifier-free theories using SMT solvers has been particularly useful; in turn, these tools are based on the logics having a \emph{decidable} validity (and satisfiability) problem~\cite{bradley07,barrett11}.

-However, reasoning even with loop-free snippets of programs is challenging when reasoning with code manipulating data-structures.
-Data-structures have typically an inductive datatype structure defined using recursion, with least fixpoint semantics.
-From a model-theory perspective, they capture typically \emph{finite} but unbounded structures.
-Properties of such structures cannot be adequately expressed using quantifier-free logic, rendering much of the work on decidable SMT logics useless.
-While quantification can help state properties of such structures, even quantified logics cannot \emph{define} these structures (in general, finite unbounded structures are hard to axiomatize in first-order logic; the field of finite model theory is a witness to this difference~\cite{libkin04}).
+However, reasoning even with loop-free snippets of programs is challenging when the code manipulates \emph{linked data structures embedded in pointer-based heaps}.
+Data structures are finite but unbounded structures that are often characterized using recursive definitions whose semantics are defined using both quantifiers and least fixpoints. \pldicommentout{data structure manipulation in imperative programming languages that modify the heap is complex as reasoning with them also requires capturing their footprint on the heap in order to do frame reasoning.}

-First-order logic with least fixpoint definitions (FO+\textit{lfp}) are, however, a powerful extension of first-order logic that can define data-structures and express properties of data-structures.
-For example, there are fairly expressive dialects of separation logic that have been translated to FO+\textit{lfp} in order to aid automated reasoning~\cite{calcagno05, murali20}.

-The focus of this paper is on automated reasoning for first-order logics with least fixpoint definitions (or recursive definitions) (FO+\textit{lfp} or FO-RD).
+First-order logic with least fixpoint definitions (FO+\textit{lfp}) which accesses various background sorts or theories (e.g., integers and sets) is a powerful extension of first-order logic (FOL) that can define data structures and express their properties.
+For example, fairly expressive dialects of separation logic have been translated to FO+\textit{lfp} in order to aid automated reasoning~\cite{calcagno05,madhusudan12,qiu13,pek14,suter10,loding18,murali20}.
+The focus of this paper is automated reasoning for first-order logics with least fixpoint definitions or recursive definitions that utilize SMT solvers for quantifier-free reasoning.

-Pure first-order logics (even with recursive axiomatizations) admit complete proof systems (by G\"odel's completeness theorems~\cite{Arbib87}) and validity of formulas is recursively enumerable (though undecidable).
-Strategies for automated reasoning for FOL typically rely on complete procedures (which are non-terminating, of course, as validity is undecidable), including resolution and superposition calculus~\cite{robinson65, kovacs13}.